How to Make a Fire Truck Cake

 - Cake Recipe – The cake recipe below is my moist vanilla Pound cake recipe but baked in a sheet pan.
 I colored the batter into a few different colors for a tie-dye effect.
 You can find more cake recipes here – 30 plus layer cake recipes

-- Frosting – White Chocolate Ganache – I’ve used Ganache today because it’s hot and humid (40 C here in summer) but any other buttercream or frosting will work.
-You can find a huge selection of my frosting recipes here – 30 plus buttercream frosting recipes
+- Frosting – White Chocolate Ganache – I’ve used Ganache today because it’s hot and humid (40 C here in the summer), but any other buttercream or frosting will work.
+You can find a huge selection of my frosting recipes here – 30 plus buttercream frosting recipes.

 - Fondant – This is marshmallow fondant using magic colors extra red.
 You can find all my fondant recipes here.